fbpx

 • Take a 4WD safari through Western Australia, spending most nights camping under a dazzling blanket of stars – this is a great chance to disconnect from the hustle and bustle of everyday life.

-• Spend two nights and three days in the red-hued Pilbara, camping under a blanket of stars in Karijini National Park and spending your days exploring ancient gorges and refreshing swimming holes and waterfalls.
+• Spend two full days in the red-hued Pilbara, camping under a blanket of stars in Karijini National Park and spending your days exploring ancient gorges and refreshing swimming holes and waterfalls.

-• Kick back and relax on Eighty Mile Beach and Shell Beach, explore unique landscapes in Kalbarri National Park and Nambung National Park and drive along Australia’s famous red desserts.
+• Kick back and relax on Eighty Mile Beach and Shell Beach, explore unique landscapes in Kalbarri National Park and Nambung National Park and drive through Australia’s famous red deserts.

-• Spend three nights in Yardie Creek Station’s private campgrounds among kangaroos near Cape Range National Park – go snorkelling, soak up the sun on Turquoise Bay and explore Ningaloo Reef from the waters of Coral Bay.
+• Go snorkelling, soak up the sun on Turquoise Bay and explore Ningaloo Reef from the waters of Coral Bay.

-• Say hello to the famous wild dolphins that live at Monkey Mia, then explore the World Heritage area of Shark Bay, home to the oldest living organisms in the world – stromatolites.
+• Explore the World Heritage area of Shark Bay, home to the oldest living organisms in the world – stromatolites.

 Itinerary

-Day 2 - Eighty Mile Beach / The Pilbara
+Day 1 - Broome / Eighty Mile Beach

-Day 8 - Shell Beach / Monkey Mia / Shark Bay
+Day 8 - Shell Beach / Shark Bay

 Head south this morning after breakfast and cross the Tropic of Capricorn.
 Pass through the town of Carnarvon on the way, famous for its bananas, and maybe pick up some of nature’s snacks.
-Stop at unique Shell Beach – made up entirely of tiny shells – to stretch your legs and take photos before continuing to Monkey Mia, where you’ll be able to say hello to the famous wild dolphins that live here!
-Tonight, sit down for a group dinner to swap photos and dolphin stories.
+Then, stop at the unique Shell Beach, which is one of the only two beaches in the world made up entirely of tiny shells!

-Day 9 - Monkey Mia / Shark Bay / Kalbarri National Park
+Day 9 - Shark Bay / Kalbarri National Park

-This morning after breakfast, you’ll have time to visit your new best friends – the dolphins – before exploring the Shark Bay World Heritage area.
-Stop to view the stromatolites – the oldest living organisms in the world – before heading south for Kalbarri.
-Time permitting, you’ll be able to view the Murchison Gorge and Nature's Window this afternoon along the way.
-Have dinner and spend the night in Kalbarri.
+This morning after breakfast, explore the Shark Bay World Heritage area.
+Stop to view the stromatolites at Hamelin Pool – these are the oldest living organisms in the world – before heading south for Kalbarri.
+Time permitting, you’ll be able to visit Murchison Gorge and Nature's Window this afternoon along the way.
+Tonight, have dinner with your group in Kalbarri.

 Day 10 - Kalbarri National Park / Pinnacles / Perth

 This morning after breakfast, explore the coastal gorges of the Kalbarri National Park, then head to the beautiful seaside town of Dongara.
-Take some time to explore, then head to the fascinating landscape of the Nambung National Park to check out the famous Pinnacle Desert.
+After exploring, head to the fascinating landscape of the Nambung National Park to check out the famous Pinnacle Desert.
 Then, make your way to Perth, arriving in the early evening.
 This is where your trip comes to an end.

 Trip Dates